What is Asset Turnover?

 Obsolete inventory or sluggish sales can affect the numbers.
 Same with receivables, the collection may take too long and credit accounts may pile up.
 Fixed assets such as property, plant, and equipment (PP&E) could be unproductive instead of being put to use to their full capacity.

-All these categories are closely monitored to ascertain the validity when using asset turnover ratio.
+All these categories are closely monitored to ascertain the validity when using the asset turnover ratio.

 Video Explanation of Asset Turnover Ratio